mas-bandwidth/reliable/README.md

 # Introduction

-**reliable.io** is a packet acknowlegement system for UDP protocols.
+**reliable** is a simple packet acknowlegement system for UDP protocols.

 It has the following features:

-1. Identifies which packets are received by the other side
+1. Notification when sent packets are received
 2. Packet fragmentation and reassembly
 3. RTT and packet loss estimates

-reliable.io is stable and well tested having been used in AAA game projects for over 2 years now.
+reliable is stable and production ready.

 # Author